Ministerial Intervention Visa: Your Final Shot at Success

 Look, if you are reading this, you have probably already been through the tribunal.
 You lost.
 And now someone has mentioned ministerial intervention as a possibility.

 I need to be honest with you: this is not a backup plan.
 This is the last resort.
 The success rate sits below 10%.
+Very few requests for ministerial intervention are actually granted.
 The process takes over a year.
-And here is the part most people do not understand: the Minister is under no obligation to even look at your request.
+And here is the part most people do not understand: the Minister is under no obligation to even look at your request, and intervention only occurs if the minister believes it is warranted.

 But for some people, it is the only option left.
 So let me explain exactly how this works.